midcontinentcontrols/kb/README.md

     #  value: BAR
 ```

-Note that tests using the Docker environment may still run as pods on Kubernetes (such as for CI purposes) but they will not have access to the cluster.
+Note that tests using the Docker environment can still run as pods on Kubernetes, but they will not have access to the cluster.

 ### Kubernetes
-Tests requiring a Kubernetes environment can indicate this by defining the `test.env.kubernetes:` object.
+Tests requiring a Kubernetes cluster can indicate the minimal requirements by defining the `test.env.kubernetes:` object.

 ```yaml
 # kindest.yaml